 (a) The study of risk assessment lacks communication with decision-makers.

-Risk management is essentially a series of risk decision-making processes, and risk assessment should also consider how to be more conducive to decision-making [52].
-Risk analysts and decision makers generally belong to different teams, which complicates the work related to risk control [53].
-For complex systems engineering such as is required in the construction of mountain tunnels, the security issues are generally more complex, in addition to considering the severity of the risk, the decision process often needs to consider the impact of other factors.
+Risk management is essentially a series of risk decision-making processes, and risk assessment should also consider how to be more conducive to decision-making [54].
+Risk analysts and decision makers generally belong to different teams, which complicates the work related to risk control [55].
+For complex systems engineering such as the construction of mountain tunnels, the security issues are generally more complex, in addition to considering the severity of the risk, the decision process often needs to consider the impact of other factors.
+For example, the risk attitude, work experience and educational background of decision makers may affect the level of decision-making.
+In addition, decision-makers always want to achieve the best risk control effect under the constraints of limited cost, time and human resources.
+Therefore, to better facilitate subsequent decision-making, it is necessary for risk analysts to consider the influence of decision factors when conducting risk assessments.

 (b) The feasibility of the risk assessment model is not fully considered.

 During construction, risk assessment work is implemented dynamically as the construction processes: in terms of time, economy, human resources, and so on, will be subject to certain restrictions.
 No project will invest unlimited resources in risk assessment work.
-In addition, a mountain tunnel will be affected by the construction conditions, natural environmental changes such as earthquakes, rainstorms, etc..
-The literature [42] emphasises the role of an expert group in the use of fuzzy Bayesian networks; due to the advantages of using experts, they are helpful when improving the reliability of risk assessment.
+Furthermore, a mountain tunnel will be affected by the construction conditions, natural environmental changes such as earthquakes, rainstorms, etc. The literature [42] emphasises the role of an expert group in the use of fuzzy Bayesian networks; due to the advantages of using experts, they are helpful when improving the reliability of risk assessment.
 However, it is unrealistic to get expert help and guidance at every turn: it is not always necessary to invite expert opinion.

 (c) The study of risk assessment lacks continuity.

 Current models are mainly aimed at the safety and risk during construction, but the construction of a tunnel involves investigation, design, and construction stages.
 Although the risk characteristics of different stages are different, they remain closely linked.
 Risk assessment during the construction period is not independent of that at other stages and should be carried out on the basis of risk assessment in the design stage.
-Therefore, we should consider how to carry out risk assessment over the whole construction cycle (Figure 1).
+Therefore, we should consider how to carry out risk assessment over the whole construction cycle.

+Based on the above analysis, we believe that it is necessary to carry out the risk assessment over the entire process of tunnel construction.
+It can adapt to the characteristics of tunnel construction and also fully utilise the impact of information supplement on risk assessment to improve the scientific and rationality of risk assessment results.
+Through the risk analysis of whole construction process , we can get to know the tunnel risks and focus on the key goals.
+This process can reduce the error of decision-making, improve the utilization of resources and increase the efficiency of decision-making.
+We constructed a risk analysis model aiming at the whole construction process of tunnel engineering, as shown in Figure1.